Performance Analysis of a Cooperative Wireless Network with Adaptive Relays: Throughput and Stability Analysis for the two-source case -- General MPR case

-\begin{remark} The network without relay's assistance can be obtained by $p_{a_{1,2}}=p_{a_{1,1}}=0$.
-In this case, we have a network with saturated users and also two users with bursty traffic that transmit packets only when the saturated users are silent. \end{remark}

-\begin{remark} One can connect the endogenous arrivals from the users to the relays with the stability conditions, obtained in Theorem \ref{Thm2users}, by replacing the relevant expressions of $\widehat{\lambda}_{1}$ and $\widehat{\lambda}_{2}$ into $\lambda_{1}$ and $\lambda_{2}$. \end{remark}

-\begin{remark} A slightly different scenario is captured by the case where the relays can transmit in a different channel than the users and the destination can hear both channels at the same time.
-The receivers at the relays are operating at the same channels where the users are transmitting.
+\begin{remark} A slightly different scenario is captured by the case where the relays can transmit in a different channel than the sources and the destination can hear both channels at the same time.
+The receivers at the relays are operating at the same channels where the sources are transmitting.
 In this case, we can have a full duplex operation at the relays on different bands.
-Thus, we have the following average service rate for the first relay
+Thus, we have the following average service rates for the relays